Vincent-VietTran/disinformer-clue-gen/EN/Books/clue_analysis_matrices/game6_clue_analysis.md

 3. Maintain current diversity

 **Overall Notes:**
-The 'Informed' clues are exceptionally well-crafted for specificity.
-The 'Fake' clues are highly effective in their misdirection.
-The 'Misinformed' clues, while factually correct for all options, could be slightly more ambiguous to better serve their purpose in a more challenging game.
+The set of clues is well-constructed.
+The 'Informed' clues are excellent and precisely define 'Historical Fiction'.
+The 'Misinformed' clues successfully create ambiguity by being true for all options without providing distinguishing information.
+The 'Fake' clues are particularly effective, plausibly and strongly directing players towards 'Biography' and 'War', making the game appropriately difficult.

 ---